crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/deadline-cloud-jobs.md

 You can also create a job in the following ways.

-* From a terminal â for users submitting a job that are comfortable using the command line.
+* From a terminal – for users submitting a job that are comfortable using the command line.
-* From a script â for customizing and automating workloads.
+* From a script – for customizing and automating workloads.
-* From an application â for when the user's work is in an application, or when an application's context is important.
+* From an application – for when the user's work is in an application, or when an application's context is important.
  For more information, see [How to submit a job to Deadline Cloud](../developerguide/submit-jobs-how.md "../developerguide/submit-jobs-how.md") in the *Deadline Cloud Developer Guide*.